uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - Remove ssh connection data
     - Associated data in `suseCredentials` and `susesccrepositoryauth` should also be removed
   - Update ssh connection data
+    - should trigger an execution of the taskomatic task to extract data from the payg-as-you-go instance
   - List existing ssh connection data

 Data to be saved: